actions/stale/README.md

 #### days-before-issue-close

-Override [days-before-close](#days-before-close) but only for the idle number of days before closing a stale issue.
+Override [days-before-close](#days-before-close) but only for the idle number of days before closing the stale issues.

 Default value: unset

 #### days-before-pr-close

-Override [days-before-close](#days-before-close) but only for the idle number of days before closing a stale pull request.
+Override [days-before-close](#days-before-close) but only for the idle number of days before closing the stale pull requests.

 Default value: unset

 #### stale-issue-message

-The message that will be added as a comment to the issue when the stale workflow mark it automatically as stale with a label.
+The message that will be added as a comment to the issues when the stale workflow mark it automatically as stale with a label.

 You can omit the comment by setting [skip-stale-issue-message](#skip-stale-issue-message) to `true`.